kaycebasques/technicalwriting.dev/data/intertwingularity.rst

 .. _Common Crawl: https://commoncrawl.org/

-:sup:`2` While it's true that the network has not spontaneously developed consciousness (as far as I'm aware), networked knowledge played a pivotal role in the rise of large language models.
+:sup:`2` While it's true that the network has not spontaneously developed consciousness (as far as I'm aware), networked knowledge played a major role in the rise of large language models.
 From the `GPT-3 paper`_:
 "the majority of our data is derived from raw `Common Crawl`_ with only quality-based filtering"